 On January 26, 2018, the Company's board of directors authorized the management of the Company to file a registration statement with the Securities and Exchange Commission to sell shares of its common stock to the public.
-Upon the closing of a qualified initial public offering (as defined in the Company's Certificate of Incorporation), all of the Company's outstanding shares of convertible preferred stock will automatically convert into shares of common stock and the outstanding warrant for the purchase of shares of common stock.
-The accompanying unaudited pro forma consolidated balance sheet and consolidated statement of convertible preferred stock and stockholders' equity (deficit) as of December 31, 2017 have been prepared to give effect to (1) the automatic conversion of all outstanding shares of convertible preferred stock into 43,135,911 shares of common stock and (2) the automatic conversion of the outstanding warrant to purchase 21,739 shares of convertible preferred stock into a warrant to purchase 21,739 shares of common stock, resulting in the reclassification of the warrant liability to additional paid-in capital, as if the Company's proposed IPO had occurred on December 31, 2017.
+Upon the closing of a qualified initial public offering (as defined in the Company's Certificate of Incorporation), all of the Company's outstanding shares of convertible preferred stock will automatically convert into shares of common stock, the outstanding warrant for the purchase of shares of comvertible preferred stock will automatically convert into a warrant for the purchase of shares of common stock and the Company's performance-based stock option award with vesting conditions contingent upon the closing of an IPO will vest.
+The accompanying unaudited pro forma consolidated balance sheet and consolidated statement of convertible preferred stock and stockholders' equity (deficit) as of March 31, 2018 have been prepared to give effect to (1) the automatic conversion of all outstanding shares of convertible preferred stock into 43,135,911 shares of common stock, (2) the automatic conversion of the outstanding warrant to purchase 21,739 shares of convertible preferred stock into a warrant to purchase 21,739 shares of common stock, resulting in the reclassification of the warrant liability to additional paid-in capital and (3) the vesting of a performance-based stock option award to purchase up to 25,000 shares of the Company's common stock with vesting conditions contingent upon the closing of an IPO, resulting in the recognition of equity-based compensation expense, as if the Company's proposed IPO had occurred on March 31, 2018.
 The shares of common stock issuable and the proceeds expected to be received in the proposed IPO are excluded from such pro forma financial information.